saxtonator/html/README.md

 # html
-My demo website
+My demo website.
 This is a repo that I'll be using to deploy a demo website